What Is Elder Law?

 Estate planning can take many forms.
 Most people who do make plans choose to write a will.
 A will states how the deceased (testator) wants his or her property distributed after death.
 The will also appoints someone to manage and distribute the testator’ estate (executor).
 Every state has detailed laws governing the drafting of wills and the administration of a decedent’s estate.
 Because of this, many people hire an attorney to prepare their will.
 However, individual can make a valid will without legal assistance too.

 There are other options in estate planning as well.
 Some people choose to set up a trust to manage their property after death.
 The establisher of a trust (grantor) creates the trust and transfers property (such as stocks, bonds, and cash) to the trust’s control.
 An appointed trustee then administers the trust, often disbursing funds in accordance with the terms of the trust.
 Alternatively, people who die without an estate plan see their property distributed in accordance with applicable state laws.
 This is known as intestate succession.

 If you or a loved one needs legal help with an elder law issue, you should consult with a qualified elder law attorney.
 An elder law attorney will be able to draft guardianship and estate planning documents for you, answer any questions you have about health care and Social Security issues, and aid you in dealing with elder abuse.

 Let’s Work Together

-Todd Frelinger and his team at Prime Probate are passionate about guiding our clients through the probate and trusts & estates real estate process with skillful representation while making the sale as smooth as possible.
+Todd Frelinger and his team at Prime Equity Properties Group are passionate about guiding our clients through the probate and trusts & estates real estate process with skillful representation while making the sale as smooth as possible.